 I discovered this tiny book while creating this program.
 Walking meditation is part of Thich Nhat Hanh's life at Plum Village in France and at every retreat he conducts.
 This tiny book is in fact a brief, inviting introduction to his way of being in the world.
 It consists of short meditations, poems, and engaging photographs of Thây with his community and students.
 He is often holding the hand of a child.
 It embodies the simplicity, humility, and wonder of Thich Nhat Hanh's teachings.

-photo by Paul Davis
+(photo by Paul Davis)

 is co-director of the Lotus Institute in Encinitas, California and an ordained Baptist minister.
 He also owned a management consultant firm for Fortune 500 companies.
 He co-authored a book with his wife, Love’s Garden: A Guide to Mindful Relationships.